Viliami Taulani: Club

-In August 2021 he joined Harlequins in the Premiership Rugby ahead of the 2021-22 season.
+In August 2021 he joined Harlequins in the Premiership Rugby ahead of the 2021–22 season.
 He played twelve games in his first season, mostly in a back- up role for England international Alex Dombrandt.
 He also played one game with Harlequins partner club London Scottish in the Second Division.

+In the 2023 NPC season proudly back in the hoops for the Counties Manukau Steelers.

 International

 Taulani was selected for the first time with the Tonga team in June 2021.
 He earned his first cap against New Zealand on 3 July 2021 in Auckland.
 He then played the double confrontation against Samoa, then the match against the Cook Islands, all in the context of qualifying for the 2023 World Cup.